 “Speech anxiety” is a good term to describe the type of condition that a public speaker may be experiencing before or during a presentation.

-Quite often you will see that “stage fear” is a term which is used to describe your nervous condition on the stage.
+Quite often you will see that “stage fear” is a term that is used to describe your nervous condition on the stage.

 One of the more common forms of phobia is agoraphobia, i.e., fear of crowded places and places difficult to escape from (e.g., planes, queues, etc.)